cowardfxn/proj01/ReactJS_notes.md

 `componentDidMount`  Execute after component is renderd to DOM for the first time.
 `componentWillUnmount`  Execute before component's DOM will be destoryed

+##### Keywords of component
+ - this.state
+ - this.setState
+ - this.props
+ - props.children

+You should avoid using ineritance between components as much as you can.

 #### Events
 HTML events can also be defined in JSX, but event name in camel case, like "onClick", "onFocus" etc